Ruhollah Zam: Arrest

 On 14 October 2019, Iran's Revolutionary Guard announced they had lured Zam back to Iran and arrested him, although according to other sources, he had been arrested in Iraq by intelligence officials, and handed over to Iran based on the extradition agreement between the two countries signed in 2011.
 The court hearing was held at the 15th branch of the Islamic Revolutionary Court in Tehran, presided over by Judge Abolqasem Salavati.
 Zam was sentenced to death according to the judiciary spokesman, Gholamhossein Esmaili, on 30 June 2020.

 Accusations of French involvement

 Shortly after Zam's arrest, the French newspaper Le Figaro accused the French government of involvement.
 Zam, who was living under police protection, discussed all his travel plans with French Police.
 Le Figaro implied that French police did not discourage Zam from traveling, as part of a prisoner swap agreement with Iran.

 In November 2021 the Iranian Security official Akbar Khoshkooshak claimed France helped organize the arrest of Zam, in return for the release of a French undercover agent, captured by Shiite militia in Syria.

 Execution

 Zam was executed by hanging on 12 December 2020.
-Zam was executed in Rejaei Shahr prison and was on hunger strike at the time of execution.
+He was in Rejaei Shahr prison and was on a hunger strike at the time of execution.
 A number of state officials including the state prosecutor Amin Vaziri were present to watch his execution.